javanna/elasticshell/README.md

 You can manually connect to a running elasticsearch cluster using the following commands:
-`transportClient('hostname:port')` creates a new [transport client](http://www.elasticsearch.org/guide/reference/java-api/client.html).
+`var es = transportClient('hostname:port')` creates a new [transport client](http://www.elasticsearch.org/guide/reference/java-api/client.html).
 You can provide a list of addresses too.

-`nodeClient('clusterName')` creates a new [node client](http://www.elasticsearch.org/guide/reference/java-api/client.html).
+`var es = nodeClient('clusterName')` creates a new [node client](http://www.elasticsearch.org/guide/reference/java-api/client.html).

 Let's index a document
 ------------------------------